PortCallOptimisation/port-call-event-format/manuals/manual_convert_schedule_to_events.md

 By supplying a port call ID consumers can differentiate between the two: if the id is identical the event is an update, if the id is different it is a second visit.

+Within Pronto we know two different port call id's, local port call id and a source specific port call id.
+Pronto prefers the first one over the later since this is the id other parties will use to provide information about the specific vist.

+#### Local Port Call ID
+The local port call id is the identifier assigned to your visit to a specific harbour by the port authority of said harbour.

+#### Source Specific Port Call ID
-A generated port call id will have the following structure `PID-` followed by a string uniquely identify your system, e.g. your source string.
+A source specific port call id will have the following structure `PID-` followed by a string uniquely identify your system, e.g. your source string.
 It is then followed by a unique identifier of your choosing.

 ### Berth visit ID